Resources For Food in Issaquah & Sammamish Areas

 We are open every OTHER week Monday-Thursday from 1:00-7:00 pm.
 Click here to for our full service hours and closures

 Power Packs: Power packs are back and better than ever with fresh fruit and allergy-friendly options!!!
 Please check with your school counselor to get connected.
 Family and childhood hunger is a real problem in our community.
 Some children don't have enough food to eat over the weekend, making Mondays extra challenging.
 In response, Issaquah Power Packs works to get weekend food bags into the hands of children who need them.
+We added preschools at Holly Street and Briarwood, and the Behavioral Inclusion programs at Liberty, IMS, and IHS.

 Groceries to Go (G2G) is a home delivery service assisting families or individuals with circumstances that make it difficult to shop at the Issaquah Food & Clothing Bank during service hours.
 If eligible, you will receive an order every other week, delivered right to your door.